 Types of Cognitive Behavioral Therapy:

-CBT encompasses a range of techniques and approaches that address thoughts, emotions, and behaviors.
-These can range from structured psychotherapies to self-help materials.
-There are a number of specific types of therapeutic approaches that involve CBT, including:
+CBT encompasses a variety of evidence-based techniques and approaches that target thoughts, emotions, and behaviors.
+These interventions can include structured psychotherapies as well as self-guided materials and exercises.
+Several specialized therapeutic approaches fall under the umbrella of CBT, including: